POSOCO/LeafletCanvas/README.md

 5. Create a slider that acts as a playback seeker for the Cached Images playback -- done
 6. Update PU voltages also in the sources table while doing the cached image playback
 7. Dismiss all currently running renderer workers if a new renderer worker is initiated --DONE BY USING A SINGLE GLOBAL WORKER
+8. Get the render worker status from worker itself instead of getting from a global variable
-8. Solve Canvas placement problem if a renderer worker is already working a new renderer is initiated
+9. Solve Canvas placement problem if a renderer worker is already working a new renderer is initiated